GoInterject/GoInterject.github.io/wGetStarted/L-Drill-CustomerAging.md

 ---
 title: "Drill: Customer Aging Report"
 layout: custom
-keywords: [drill, create, build, example]
+keywords: [drill, create, build, customer aging, walkthrough]
 description: In this example, you will be setting up a simple drill to the customer orders history.
 It is a great use case for creating your first drill.
 ---
 * * *

-##  **Overview**
+## Overview

 In this example, you will be setting up a simple drill to the customer orders history.
 It is a great use case for creating your first drill.

 <blockquote class=lab_info>
  If you are following the Training Labs, this report file can be found in the Report Library at Training Labs > Lab 4 Drilling To Data > Lab 4.1 Customer Aging.
 </blockquote>

 ### Unfreezing the Excel Sheet

 **Step 1:** You begin with a special version of the Customer Collections Report that has the drill removed.